New federal building in Shawinigan: Construction project

 Adaptation to federal employee needs

-Given the new reality of hybrid work, this new building will provide a modern workplace that is better aligned with current and future space needs identified by the federal departments housed on-site to optimize space occupancy.
+This new building provides a modern workplace.
+It is aligned with current and future space needs identified by the federal departments housed on-site to optimize space occupancy.

 - Employment and Social Development Canada